thekiefs/gvoice-sms-takeout-xml/README.md

 Convert Google Voice SMS data from Takeout to .xml suitable for use with SMS Backup and Restore.
 Input data is a folder of .html, image, and vCard files from Google Takeout.

-Working as of Jan 30, 2024.
+Working as of September 21, 2024.

-This is forked from codecivet, mostly due to some issues I encountered when using his script.
-I am by no means a professional coder of anything, and I used a decent amount of help from ChatGPT to get this thing working, so YMMV.
+This is forked from SLAB-8002, mostly to optionally auto-remove conversations that weren't convertable and were mostly spam, automated messages, etc.

+## Improvements from SLAB-8002
+* Offers to auto-delete conversations that will cause issues and are generally not wanted, e.g. converations without attached phone numbers.

+After removing those files my conversion of 145,201 messages, 5061 images, and 14 contact cards succeeded in 6 minutes, 30 seconds.

 ## Improvements from codecivet fork
 * Removes the "MMS Sent" and "MMS Received" messages mentioned by codecivet.